Wisconsin's best value in small business accounting

 One-time fee for cleaning up your books

-There is also a "triage and repair" fee most clients encounter.
+For new clients, step one is evaluating your current books and fixing the problems we find.
 The cost depends on the state of your books when we take them over.
 Most triage and repair fees fall in the $2,000 to $5000 range, which is spread out over the first 90 days.
-After cleaning up the books we fall into a standard monthly fee in the 1-2% of revenue range.
+After cleaning up the books we move to our agreed-upon monthly fee.

 How do your rates compare to paying an in-house bookkeeper?

-The most important variables are whether you need full time or part time bookkeeping and whether or not your bookkeeper is being hired as an office manager and administrator.
-Annual salary for full time bookkeepers who perform other office duties can range from $30,000 to $50,000 (plus benefits).
+The most important variables are whether you need full-time or part-time bookkeeping, and whether or not your bookkeeper is being hired as an office manager and administrator.
+Annual salary for full-time bookkeepers who perform other office duties can range from $35,000 to $60,000 (plus benefits).

 We surveyed college professors and compiled the research to help our clients budget for bookkeeping services: